sarenales/GC-Computer-Graphics/README.md

-# GC
-Gráficos por Computador - Computer Graphics
+# Gráficos por Computador - Computer Graphics

 The aim of this subject is to:
     - Provide knowledge and overview of the process of generation of images of virtual environments.